 Sattva means purity or goodness, and is one of the three gunas of Samkhya philosophy.
 One way you can practice sattva is to maintain a sattvic diet.
 A sattvic diet, according to Ayurveda, will help you keep a clear mind, which is best for yogis.
 In general, you want to stick to organic foods with mild spices, fresh vegetables, grains, legumes, and mildly sweet foods.
 You can consume some dairy products as long as they’re unpasteurized.

 Prana is life force or energy, and you can find it in both living and inanimate objects.
 The foods that are said to contain the most amounts of prana are fresh fruits and vegetables.
 Once the produce is picked, it slowly loses its prana — that’s why eating fresh produce is important, so you can build up your prana levels.

 Energy Bars for Yogis

 It can be difficult to find an energy bar that works for a yogic diet, as many of them are over processed and contain dairy products.
-Tahoe Trail Bars are vegan, gluten free, and non-GMO — made with plant based ingredients, you can easily incorporate these into a yogic diet.
+Tahoe Trail Bars are vegan energy bars made with plant based ingredients, you can easily incorporate these into a yogic diet.